Kaizen-Gaming/ex_insights/README.md

 ```

 ## Migrating from 0.7.x to 0.8.x
-In order to make configuration of the client more flexible and in accordance to [library development guidelines for configuration](https://hexdocs.pm/elixir/master/library-guidelines.html#avoid-application-configuration), support for configuring the client by setting options directly inside config.exs files was dropped and configuration now needs to happen on supervisor startup.
+In order to make the library configuration more flexible and in accordance to [library development guidelines for configuration](https://hexdocs.pm/elixir/master/library-guidelines.html#avoid-application-configuration), support for configuring the client by setting options directly inside config.exs files was dropped and configuration now needs to happen on supervisor startup.

 For example instead of globally configuring ex_insights inside config.exs,
 ```elixir